mariano-farace/nuwe-mailer/README.md

 ## Send Peer to Peer Email
 Will send an email from the Emitter to the recipient, making use of the mailing service provided by the API.
+Alternatively, you can use a form served at http://localhost:3030/main.html

 **You send:**  Emitter and Recipient name and email.
 Subject and message